alexbw/novocaine/README.md

 Inside of ViewController.mm are a bunch of tiny little examples I wrote.
 Uncomment one and see how it sounds.
 Do note, however, for examples involving play-through, that you should be using headphones.
 Having the
 mic and speaker close to each other will produce some gnarly feedback.

+### Want to learn the nitty-gritty of Core Audio?
+If you want to get down and dirty, if you want to get brave and get close to the hardware, I can only point you to the places where I learned how to do this stuff.
+Chris Adamson and Michael Tyson are two giants in the field of iOS audio, and they each wrote indispensable blog posts ([this is Chris's](http://www.subfurther.com/blog/2009/04/28/an-iphone-core-audio-brain-dump/), [this is Michael's](http://atastypixel.com/blog/using-remoteio-audio-unit/)).
+Also, Chris Adamson now has a [whole gosh-darned BOOK on Core Audio](http://www.amazon.com/Learning-Core-Audio-Hands-On-Programming/dp/0321636848).
+I would have done unspeakable things to get my hands on this when I was first starting.